eroicaleo/iOSAppDevelopmentwithSwiftSpecialization/Course2NotesiOSAppDevelopmentBasics.md

 We can also add constraint for the button like `height`.

+Two ways to auto fix the constraints issue:

+* At the left pane scene, right to the `View Controller Scene`, click the yellow or red arrow.
 Then we could fix the constraints issue by clicking the warnings and then `fix the misplacement`.
+* At the right bottom of `ViewController`, click `Resolve Auto Layout Issues`.

+Put a UI Element at the center of the `ViewController`:

+* click the element, go to right pane, `Show the Size Inspector`.
+* `Arrange`, selects `Center horizontal/Vertical`.

 **Very important**: remember to uncheck the *constrain to margins*.
 Otherwise your image cannot fill out the screen.
 Can refer to stackoverflow article